macOS desktop · Web app · Markdown · Export anytime

 Less app, more notes.

-What most notes apps have taught you to tolerate — and what Slate quietly skips.
+What most notes apps have taught you to tolerate — and what Stack Slate quietly skips.

 Notes apps that got in the way